nathanmyles/browser-translation/README.md

 ## Tech Stack

-- **Vue 3** (Composition API)
+- **Vue 3** (Composition API) - Reactive UI framework
-- **Tailwind CSS** for styling
+- **Tailwind CSS** - Utility-first styling
-- **Vite** for build tooling
+- **Vite** - Fast build tooling
-- **Transformers.js** for ML-powered translation
+- **Transformers.js** - Run ML models in the browser
-- **NLLB-200** translation model by Meta AI
+- **NLLB-200-distilled-600M** - Translation model by Meta AI
+- **MMS-TTS** - Multilingual text-to-speech models
+- **Chrome Extension Manifest V3** - Modern extension architecture

 ## Usage

+### As Chrome Extension

+1. **Select text** on any webpage
+2. **Right-click** to open context menu
+3. Choose an option:
+   - **"Translate '[text]'"** - Opens popup with translation, copy button, and text-to-speech
+   - **"Replace with translation"** - Instantly replaces the selected text on the page
+4. **Change languages** via context menu:
+   - **"Translate From"** - Select source language
+   - **"Translate To"** - Select target language

+### As Web App

+1. Open the app in your browser
-1. Select source and target languages
+2. Select source and target languages from dropdowns
-2. Enter text to translate
+3. Enter or paste text to translate
-3. Click "Translate" (the model will download on first use)
-4. Copy the translation or swap languages to translate back
+4. Click "Translate" button
+5. Use copy button or text-to-speech to hear the translation

+### First Use

+The first time you use the extension, the translation model (~300MB) and TTS models will be downloaded and cached.
+This may take a few minutes depending on your connection.
+After that, all translations work offline and are instant!

+## Architecture

+- **Popup (Vue.js)** - Main UI for viewing translations with copy and TTS features
+- **Offscreen Document** - Handles background translations for instant text replacement
+- **Background Service Worker** - Manages context menus, coordinates components, and handles language preferences
+- **Content Script** - Handles text replacement on web pages

 ## Browser Compatibility

+- **Chrome/Edge** - Full support (Manifest V3)
-Requires a modern browser with WebAssembly support (Chrome, Firefox, Safari, Edge)
+- **Web app** - Any modern browser with WebAssembly support (Chrome, Firefox, Safari, Edge)